tripleten-externships/vura-monorepo/packages/config/README.md

 ### ESLint

-In your app's `package.json` scripts:
+In the app's `package.json` scripts:

 ```json
 {